Conflict, Security and Justice (Advert Reference NINE24/BRANLEY-BELL)

 We provide expert supervision by internationally leading researchers.
 For more information or to discuss your application please contact Dr Dawn Branley-Bell. dawn.branley-bell@northumbria.ac.uk

-Criminology, Prisons and Policing (Advert Reference NINE24/HALL)
+Criminology, Prisons and Policing (Advert Reference NINE25/HILLCPP)

 The Criminology, Prisons and Policing pathway at Northumbria is located in the Department of Social Sciences, which was recently rated 3rd in the UK for research power.
 The Department is home to a large and diverse team of criminologists working at the cutting-edge of the discipline.
 Academic staff and research students collaborate across institutions, disciplines and sectors, co-producing knowledge with a range of external partners and policymakers.
 Colleagues have been instrumental in significant and pioneering work on social harm, green criminology, policing, drugs, social disorder, and criminological theory.
 This includes the work of the Centre for Crime and Policing, which provides world-leading research on key 21st century challenges including online and digital crime, terrorism, environmental crime, organised crime, gender-based violence, and the impact of crime and harm on vulnerable communities.
 Much of this is cross-national and extends beyond the remit of police services and the criminal justice sector.

 We welcome ambitious and imaginative PhD proposals on all aspects of crime, harm and justice.
 Proposals that are interdisciplinary and collaborative in nature are particularly encouraged.
-For more information or to discuss your application please contact Dr Alex Hall. alex.hall@northumbria.ac.uk
+For more information or to discuss your application please contact Dr Mick Hall. michael.hall@northumbria.ac.uk

-Human Geography (Advert Reference NINE24/CASSIDY)
+Human Geography (Advert Reference NINE25/CASSIDY)

 The Human Geography pathway at Northumbria is located within the Department of Geography and Environmental Sciences which offers a rich research environment for ambitious, cross-disciplinary and imaginative proposals for PhD study.
 Departmental research spans human geography's sub-disciplines, with particular expertise in: activism and resistance; urban geographies; mobilities, migration and bordering; historical geographies; political cultural economy; development geographies; identities and inequalities; political ecology; critical security studies; and media geographies.
 The Department is home to the Social and Cultural Geographies Research Group, whose work explores radical and critical approaches in human geography to develop a more in-depth understanding of global injustices and the struggles of those seeking to challenge them.
 The Centre for Global Development is also based in the Department, and we have research expertise spanning diverse geographical regions, including across Europe, Asia, the Americas, and Africa.